 Thousands of Southerners were hooked.
 They immediately sold off their possessions and began to make their way to Dom Pedro’s realm.

-William H. Norris, Founding Father Of The Confederados
+William H. Norris, The Founding Father Of The Confederados

 After securing a small fortune in gold kept safe in a hole in his yard throughout the war (according to legend, Norris’s wife had kept Union soldiers from stealing the gold by sharing a secret Masonic handshake with their commanding officer), Col. Norris and his son Robert arrived in São Paulo state in southeastern Brazil in December 1865.